 On February 3, 2006, the Company consummated the Acquisition of all of the issued and outstanding capital stock of Feishang Mining.
 Feishang Mining beneficially owns 100% of the capital stock of Wuhu Feishang, a company established under the laws of the PRC, which is principally engaged in the mining of zinc, iron and other minerals for distribution in the PRC.
 We acquired the capital stock of Feishang Mining from Feishang Group, a BVI company.
-Feishang Group is ultimately controlled by its sole beneficial owner, Mr. Li Feilie, our former Chief Executive Officer and Chairman.
+Feishang Group is ultimately controlled by its sole beneficial owner, Mr. Li Feilie, our principal beneficial owner and our former Chief Executive Officer and Chairman.
 In consideration for our receipt of the shares of Feishang Mining, the Company issued 9,980,593 of its common shares to Feishang Group, representing approximately 86.4% of the Company's then issued and outstanding common shares (after giving effect to the exchange of 320,000 outstanding preferred shares for 320,000 common shares), and issued to Feishang Group warrants (the "Warrants") to purchase an additional 4,500,000 common shares.
 Ching Lung Po, director, Chief Executive Officer and Chairman of the Company resigned at the closing of the Acquisition, and Mr. Li Feilie, Chairman of Feishang Mining, was appointed as director, Chief Executive Officer and Chairman of the Company.
 The Company's other directors and executive officers were not changed as a result of the Acquisition.
+The Warrants were fully exercised by Feishang Group, our principal shareholder, and the Company received gross proceeds of US\$8,000,000, US\$6,750,000 and US\$5,000,000 in connection therewith during the years ended December 31, 2008, 2009 and 2010, respectively.